jordanmckinney/blog/src/documents/posts/Technology.md

 <center><h3>Technology: Composition and Abstraction</h3></center>

+**
+Technology is built up of layers on top of physics.
+The zeroth layer is the physical materials around us and the laws of physics.
+The materials have certain properties and we exploit these.
+We shape these materials into new tools and these now have new properties.
+Metal has the property of hardness, but a metal blade has the property of cutting very well.
+We then compose these things into new Technology that itself has new properties and so on.
+When we discover a new property that is a big deal.
+Like electricity.
+It can also be a big deal when we use existing properties to make something really novel like a steam engine.
+Computers gave us an entirely new platofrm upon which to start this process anew.

+Hashing
+Pub key crypto
+**

 There are two 'layers' involved with technology.
 The physics layer consists of the raw materials available to us along with physical laws governing them.
 The technology layer is everything we build on top of the physics layer.
 What we can create in the technology layer is limited by the physics layer, and *further* limited by our incomplete understanding of the physics layer.

 Our technology advances gradually as we learn to more skillfully work with our materials.
 It advances more quickly when we find creative ways to combine our materials into new technology.
 Bigger advances come when we discover new materials with unique combinations of properties, but the truly revolutionary changes are possible when we discover **brand new properties altogether**.

 Metal has properties of hardness, ductility, malleability, and electrical conductivity.
 When we discovered metal we noticed the first three, more obvious properties pretty quickly and used them to great effect.
 Thousands of years later we found that electricity was also hiding inside our favorite material.
 Here was a brand new property unlike anything we had seen before.
 Unlike hardness, weight, flexibility, and other simpler properties this one was ethereal, almost like fire but less chaotic and ultimately more powerful.
 Recently we have come to understand this property and the world has been utterly transformed.

 Each time we discover new physical properties, or better understand old ones we expand the physics layer that our technology can be built upon, we gain new building blocks.
 In the technology layer a similar process occurs.
 We find ways to combine the fundamental building blocks into new technology, but we also abstract these inventions into technological 'units' and then use *those* as our building blocks.

 Once someone invents the wheel, others can use this design and even improve upon it without having to reinvent it.
 Once someone combines gears, pulleys, pistons and fire into an engine we can all use the engine as a building block.
 We can then forget about how it works and just abstract it to a black box that has a certain properties.
 The engine has a certain size, outputs heat, requires fuel to run, and produces rotational power.